 T212 Obak Checklist

-The four sets that comprise the T212 Obak complete set are listed below.
+The sets that comprise the T212 Obak complete series are listed below.

 - 1909 Obak (blue calligraphic back) – 76 cards